Agencies Responsible for regulating drones in the Federal Republic of Germany

 - Insurance for Drone Liability is always required.

-Notes for Commercial Drone Services operations in Germany
+Notes for operating Commercial Drone Services in Germany

 State aviation authorities would be authorized to permit commercial UAS operations outside the operator’s visual line of sight if a safe operation can be demonstrated.
 Currently, operation beyond the operator’s line of sight is generally prohibited.